peterklingelhofer/exhale/README.md

 Note: This is built natively in Swift.

-To launch the app on Catalina or newer, you may have to right click and select "Open" instead of double clicking on it.
+To launch the app on Catalina or newer for the first time, you may have to right click and select "Open" instead of double clicking on it, and you may need to do this twice.
 That's Apple's take on "security" for non-notarized binaries, or if you are not connected to the Internet.

 You can use <kbd>Ctrl</kbd> + <kbd>,</kbd> to toggle settings open and closed.
-The **Pause** feature can be used to tint your screen or make your screen darker than otherwise possible for nighttime work (which can compound with both [Night Shift](https://support.apple.com/en-us/102191) and [f.lux](https://justgetflux.com/).
+The **Tint** feature can be used to tint your screen the color of your selected background color, or make your screen darker than otherwise possible for nighttime work (which can compound with both [Night Shift](https://support.apple.com/en-us/102191) and [f.lux](https://justgetflux.com/).

 ```sh
 git clone https://github.com/peterklingelhofer/exhale.git